 WASHINGTON — In another breakthrough for the space launch industry, the same Blue Origin rocket booster that successfully completed a launch-and-landing last November repeated the feat on Friday.

 With this latest touchdown, the space company founded by Amazon's Jeff Bezos proved its rocket booster can be reused, rather than discarded per the usual space launch process.
 That same New Shepard booster became the first vehicle to fly into space and return to Earth just two months ago.

-Although Blue Origin is the first to launch and land a rocket for the second time, it is not the only company breaking ground in the space launch industry.
+Although Blue Origin is the first to launch and land a rocket for the second time, it is not the the only company breaking ground in the space launch industry.
 Elon Musk's SpaceX successfully landed a reusable rocket after an operational mission to space in December.
 If Blue Origin, SpaceX and others can reliably relaunch and land rocket boosters then the cost of space flight could decrease dramatically, potentially revolutionizing the market, analysts contend.